(08) 9359 0322

 In January 2016 Ken again made history as the first Indigenous Minister to serve in a Federal Government, after being appointed as the Minister for Aged Care and Minister for Indigenous Health.

-In August 2018 Ken was also made the Minister for Senior Australians meaning his current title is Minister for Senior Australians & Aged Care and Minister for Indigenous Health.
+In August 2018 Ken was made Minister for Senior Australians & Aged Care and Minister for Indigenous Health.

-Before entering politics Ken worked in community roles in the fields of Health and Education including the District Director for the Swan Education District and the Director of Aboriginal Health in New South Wales and Western Australia.
+Before entering politics Ken worked in community and senior government roles in the fields of Health and Education including as Director of Aboriginal Health in both the New South Wales and then later the Western Australia jurisdiction.

 In addition to Ken’s extensive career in health and education, he has made an enormous contribution to the wider community in training and mentoring young people.
 This was recognised in 1996 when Ken was awarded the Order of Australia in the Queen’s Birthday Honours list.
 In 2000, Ken was awarded a Centenary of Federation Medal for ‘his efforts and contribution to improving the quality of life for Aboriginal and Torres Strait Islander people and mainstream Australian society in education and health.’